Georg Zundel: Entrepreneurial activity

 Zundel became involved as an entrepreneur by founding the "Physikalisch-Technisches Laboratorium Berghof GmbH" in 1966.
 Its goal was to commercially exploit research results in the fields of electrochemistry, membrane filtration and plastics technology.
 The company became the nucleus of the Berghof group of companies.
 Many years of innovation and development resulted in a wide range of products in the fields of automation, filtration, photonics, laboratory technology and environmental technology.
 Today, the Berghof group of companies comprises six subsidiaries with locations in Eningen, Tübingen, Ravensburg, Mühlhausen, Türkenfeld as well as Leeuwarden in the Netherlands.

 Zundel also broke new ground in agriculture and forestry.
 In the Malta Valley of Carinthia, he acquired a forestry operation covering about 3,000 hectares.
 The development and intensive reforestation of this high mountain forest represented a new challenge for him.
 Experiments were carried out with the introduction of North American Douglas firs, which also produce growth at altitudes above the existing tree line.

 Zundel modernized the "St. Georgshof" in Haisterkirch near Bad Waldsee, an arable and dairy farm that had now been in the family for over eighty years.
-He recognized the importance of alternative energys early on and set up a first biogas plant on the farm as early as 1981; in the meantime, an output of 50 kilowatts of electricity is generated.
+He recognized the importance of alternative energy early on and set up a first biogas plant on the farm as early as 1981; in the meantime, an output of 50 kilowatts of electricity is generated.
 In this sense, Zundel was also involved in the field of solar energy in many ways very early on.